Introduction to IoT: Key Technologies of IoT

 \subsection{Wireless Communication Technology}

-Given the vast number of devices in the current IoT network and the expectation of diverse connected devices in future IoT applications, there's a urge to develop various technologies to facilitate their connectivity.
-This subsection explores the existing wireless technologies designed for IoT connectivity and categorize them into three groups.
+Given the vast number of devices in the current IoT network and the expectation of diverse connected devices in future IoT applications, there's an urge to develop various technologies to facilitate their connectivity.
+This subsection explores the existing wireless technologies designed for IoT connectivity and categorizes them into three groups.